-The mageba RESTON®Spherical and Cylindrical Bearing is designed according to EN 1337-7 and may be combined with sliding elements according to EN 1337-2 as shown in EN 1337-1.
+mageba RESTON®Spherical and Cylindrical Bearing is designed according to EN 1337-7 and may be combined with sliding elements according to EN 1337-2 as shown in EN 1337-1.
 A special sliding material made of UHMWPE (Ultra high molecular weight polyethylene) with melting temperature of at least 50 °C higher than the maximum operating temperature described below, suitable for low temperatures outside the scope of EN 1337-2 with improved wear resistance and load-bearing capacity, is used for the sliding surfaces of the bearing.

-Sliding surfaces with a diameter of the circumscribing circle of special sliding material sheets made of UHMWPE less than 75 mm or greater than 1500 mm, or with effective bearing temperatures less than - 50 °C or greater than + 48 °C, are outside the scope of this ETA.
+Sliding surfaces with a diameter of the circumscribing circle of special sliding material sheets made of UHMWPE less than 75 mm or greater than 3000 mm, or with effective bearing temperatures less than -50 °C or greater than +80 °C, are outside the scope of this European Technical Assessment.
+Operating bearing temperatures above 48 °C are limited to short periods as due to climate temperatures changes.
+If composite material is used in guides the maximum operating bearing temperature is limited to 48 °C.